 You should have three rectangles now.
 If your placemats have curved corners you can use a coin to shape the corners.

-Trace all this rectangles and cut the fabric.
+Trace all these rectangles and cut the fabric.

-Fold the of sides that will become the center back of the placemats by 1/2″.
+Fold the sides that will become the center back of the placemats by 1/2″.

 Pin the front and the backs print sides together.

 Pin the front and back together.
 Line them up then turn the center sides, zigzag the edge then topstitch.
 Zigzag at 1/8″ all around the placemats.

 Sew around with a small to medium stitch at 1/8″.

 Turn the placemat inside out and top stitch around it at 1/8″

 If the vinyl placemats are too hard to insert, you can trim them about 1/4″ more like I have done here.